t16ing/.vim/README.md

 ## What is `.vim`

-The `.vim` is my personal vim/neovim configurations, for a sensible, comfortable, and powerful editor environment.
+This is my personal vim/neovim configurations.

+It is designed for a sensible, comfortable, and powerful text and code editor environment.

 ## Sensible Configurations